The untold story that chronicles the thought provoking life of Southwest Aboriginal artist Revel Cooper.

 6. A research file including letters by Revel, about Revel, official documents, photos, newspaper clippings, paintings, sculptures, video footage, audio recordings and transcripts of those that knew him that comprise of over 1,200 documents are being given to family members and cultural curators for future generations.

-7. Many modern day Noongar artists are coming forward to talk about how Revel has inspires their work.
+7. Many modern day Noongar artists are coming forward to talk about how Revel has inspired their work.

 Please watch this space for details on further outcomes that are in early stages of development.